bimalkant-lauhny/Distributed-Downloader-and-Merger/README.md

 ### How to run?

+Some important points to consider before running DDM -
-You need to install `Python 3` and `pip` to run this project.
-It is recommended that you should try this project on a network of multiple systems with Linux OS installed.
+* You need to install `Python 3` and `pip` to run this project.
+* It is recommended that you should try this project on a network of multiple systems.
+Each system should have active internet connections and Linux based OS.
+* It is recommended that you create a python virtual environment to install packages from `requirements.txt`.
+* Since `server.py` and `client.py` need to create files and directories, you might have to run these using `sudo`.

 1. Clone the repo in all the systems which plan to run DDM.
 2. Open the terminal and go into the directory where DDM is cloned.